USCbiostats/slurmR/paper/paper.md

 5. resubmit failed jobs: A very common issue with heterogenous computing clusters is the fact that some jobs succeed while others fail.
 Partial-job-resubmission is out-of-the-box as users can specify which jobs (as in Job Arrays) should be re-run.

 Both of the latter two also available in `batchtools`.
-A comparison table of R packages that work with Slurm is available at https://github.com/USCbiostats/slurrm.
+A comparison table of R packages that work with Slurm is available at https://github.com/USCbiostats/slurmR.

-In summary, `slurrm` provides a dependency-free and purpose-built alternative for R users working in a HPC environment with Slurm.
+In summary, `slurmR` provides a dependency-free and purpose-built alternative for R users working in a HPC environment with Slurm.

 # Funding and Support